-Introductory Group - the entry-point for all our students is the ten week Practical Philosophy introductory course, currently meeting on a Tuesday evening.
+Introductory Group - the entry-point for all our students is the eleven week Practical Philosophy introductory course, currently meeting on a Tuesday evening.

-Awareness Group - following on from the Introductory Course, students join our second group where they study a sequence of four modules in rotation (see Follow-on courses), each of 10 weeks.
-The modules are spread across two six-week terms, with an additional online meeting at the start or end of term.
+Awareness Group - following on from the Introductory Course, students join our second group where they study a sequence of four modules in rotation (see Follow-on courses), each of 12 weeks.
 The work focuses on use of the awareness exercise, mindful working and other practices to develop finer attention and presence.
 Currently meets on Tuesday evenings.

 For students practising the School's mantra meditation method, more advanced courses become available:

-Meditation Group - a further series of philosophy modules, of which Meditation is an intrinsic element; as well as philosophical discussion, students meditate together for part of the evening and practise mindful working and other practices.
+Meditation Group - a further series of philosophy modules, of which Meditation is an intrinsic element.
+As well as philosophical discussion and practice, students meditate together for part of the evening and practise mindful working three times a term.
 Currently meets on Tuesday evenings.